awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-clean-up.md

 ## To clean up resources \(console\)<a name="tutorials-auto-scaling-group-clean-up-console"></a>

-To delete the Amazon EC2 Auto Scaling group, which also terminates the Amazon EC2 instances:
+To delete the Auto Scaling group, which also terminates the Amazon EC2 instances:

 1.